pyfsi/coconut/README.md

 Directory library source code structural calculations: coconut/coupling_components/solver_wrappers/openfoam_extend/v41/source_code_structure_wire_drawing

-To install CoCoNuT, instructions can be found on README.md The  "wire_drawing" branch is used for this simulation, with corresponding modified solver wrappers and mappers.
+To install CoCoNuT, instructions can be found on top of this document The  "wire_drawing" branch is used for this simulation, with corresponding modified solver wrappers and mappers.
 The wrappers are made for OpenFOAM 8 and foam-extend 4.1 and modified to let it run a wire drawing case with sliding interface and no-slip condition at the FSI interface (see wrappers directory).

-The structural solver is developped by Philip Cardiff and adapt to achieve FSI calculations for this wire drawing case with black box approach.
-Please read carefully the README file for installing the structural solver(coconut/coupling_components/ solver_wrappers/openfoam_extend/v41/source_code_structure_wire_drawing).
-The structural calculation makes use of a layering technique in order to reduce the computational cost.
-Unfortunally, this code can't be shared as this is developped by the company where the structural solver is applied and is classified.

 The parameter.json file includes the settings of the FSI case The setup_openfoam and setup_foamExtend directories contain the initial case for the fluid as the structural calculations respectively.
 To start the simulation.
 Go to the directory case of "wire_drawing" (coconut/examples/wire_drawing)

-execute following commands:
+### execute following commands:

 "./Allrun"